Southwest Airlines is the best option for anyone looking to fly or vacation on a budget.

 14. Always Check out the Southwest Promotions Page

-The amount of unadvertised deals and promotions that Southwest Airlines is quite stunning.
-Sure there’s always those ridiculous flash sales that will crash the site, but if you check the “Special Offers‘ tab, you’ll notice a few great ongoing deals and promotions that you can take advantage of.
+The number of unadvertised deals and promotions that Southwest Airlines is quite stunning.
+Sure, those ridiculous flash sales will crash the site, but if you check the “Special Offers‘ tab, you’ll notice a few great ongoing deals and promotions that you can take advantage of.

 15. Buy Rapid Reward Points or Receive as Gifts